-There’s a lot happening on the Shoreditch restaurant front.
-We’ve already got a guide to the very best restaurants in the area.
-They’re the places to go to if you’re after something special.
+We’ve got a guide to the very best restaurants in Shoreditch.
 But an area like Shoreditch needs a more everyday kind of a guide.
 So whether you’re after the perfect place to meet a friend for a lunch-break bite, looking to grab something to go, or you just need to get out of the office for a little you-plus-food time, we’ve got you covered.
-This is the kind of guide you can whip out any day of the week, and it’s everything you need to help you navigate the Shoreditch lunch scene.
+This is the kind of guide you can whip out any day of the week, and it’s everything you need to help you hangrily navigate Shoreditch at lunchtime.

 This newsagent looks pretty standard affair for Shoreditch: slightly abnormal wooden front, signs pointing to its craft beer selection.
-But there’s a not-so-secret secret within: they make some pretty good curries daily.
+But there’s a not-so-secret secret within: they make very decent curries daily.
 You’ll notice queues running outside here most lunchtimes and for £4 you can get a takeaway box of three curries, rice, and poppadoms.
 We like to add an enormous onion bhaji or samosa for good measure, and you should too.
-If you’re looking for tasty, homemade, and cost effective lunch, look no further.
+It’s a tasty, homemade, and cost effective lunch.

 No lunch list is complete without some fried chicken and Butchies is the perfect solution to your crispy chicken cravings, only without the 2am regret.
 The sandwiches here are big and full of bird of the buttermilk variety.
 That means they taste really good.
 It’s the perfect Monday late lunch spot for when the day is dragging and you want filling and fulfilling, just don’t blame us if you end up getting some wings as well.
 They say they’re award winning, but you can let your mouths be the judge of that.

 If you want reliable and tasty Korean around Shoreditch, look no further than On The Bab.
-This is a place you can easily do in under an hour (queues dependent) if you’re after some KFC, or get comfortable with a stew and really take your time over.
-It’s a popular place and for good reason.
+You can easily do this place in under an hour (queues dependent) if you’re after some KFC, but it’s also great to get comfortable with a bowl of jjigae and take your time.
+Basically it’s a popular spot, for good reason.
 If you don’t fancy a wait you can always order ahead and collect to avoid the crowds ’cos, you know, when you need KFC you need KFC.

 Some things are famous for no good reason: the queen, the princes… you get what we’re saying.
 Beigel Bake is famous for good reason though: they make proper good bagels (and other things too).
 Don’t be confused by the yellow bagel shop next door - they’re like that step-sibling you never knew about - Beigel Bake is the real deal.
 It’s an absolute go-to for lunch on one of London’s rare and arbitrarily timed warm days.
 A smoked salmon cream cheese, a salt beef, and an eyewatering dollop of English mustard, plus a chocolate slice to share in the sun.
 Perfect.

-As we’ve mentioned, coffee shops are ten a penny around Shoreditch and coffee roasters aren’t too far behind either.
+As we’ve mentioned, coffee shops are ten a penny around Shoreditch.
+Coffee roasters aren’t too far behind either.
 Ozone underplay themselves though.
 Yes they specialise in coffee, but they also do some very nice food as well.
 Their space on Leonard Street is a great casual lunch spot.
-Think lots of tasty and interesting salads as well as some heartier dishes; ragu and freshly caught fish and the like.
+Think lots of tasty and interesting brunch-style things, salads, and some heartier dishes; ragu, freshly caught fish and the like.
 Come to Ozone once or twice and, before you know it, you’ll end up here once a week.

 The lunchtime sandwich is ingrained in the British psyche.
 Three quid, a BLT wolfed here, a packet of crisps there, a spot of indigestion later.
 Lovely.
 Not all sandwiches need to be like this though.
 Take Keu’s bahn mi.
 Their classic Vietnamese baguette should be a weekly staple but don’t leave it there.
 The full plates here are a good choice, and sitting down to a plate of roast duck or char siu pork on rice is as tasty and filling a lunch as you’ll get in Shoreditch for under a tenner.